 How to take the Competition and Popularity Factors out of a Student Council election

-Student council elections are part of middle school.
+Student Council elections are part of middle school.
 As a teacher I used to dread holding them in my classroom, until the year that most of my class ran.
 I know it sounds counter intuitive, but by having so many candidates I actually had to enforce “campaign rules”.
 Students also had to take their campaign seriously.
 Standing up and promising to make recess longer was not a campaign promise that anyone in the room was going to fall for, because everyone in the room was running.
-Here are the tips that changed the way I ran student council elections.
+Here are the tips that changed the way I ran Student Council elections.

 How to run a successful Student Council Election